Memphis metropolitan area

-The Memphis–Clarksdale–Forrest City Combined Statistical Area, TN–MS–AR (CSA) or Greater Memphis is the commercial and cultural hub of the Mid-South or Ark-Miss-Tenn.
+The Memphis–Clarksdale–Forrest City Combined Statistical Area, TN–MS–AR (CSA) or Greater Memphis is the commercial and cultural hub of the Mid-South centered on the city of Memphis.
 The census-defined combined statistical area covers eleven counties in three states, Tennessee, Mississippi, and Arkansas.
 As of 2020 census, the Memphis metropolitan area had a population of 1,389,905 The Forrest City, Arkansas Micropolitan area was added to the Memphis area in 2012 to form the Memphis–Forrest City Combined Statistical area.
-In 2023 the Clarksdale, Mississippi Micropolitan area was also added to form the new Memphis-Clarksdale-Forrest City Combined Statistical Area which as of 2023 had a population of roughly 1.4 million people according to census estimates.
+In 2023, the Clarksdale, Mississippi Micropolitan area was also added to form the new Memphis-Clarksdale-Forrest City Combined Statistical Area which as of 2023 had a population of roughly 1.4 million people according to census estimates.

 The greater Mid-South area has a population of 2.4 million, according to 2013 census estimates.
 This area is covered by Memphis local news channels and includes the Missouri Bootheel, Northeast Arkansas, West Tennessee, and North Mississippi.

 Regional identity

 The Memphis metropolitan area is part of the Mid-South of the U.S. It is culturally more associated with the Deep South and the Mississippi Delta than it is the Upland South, which is the case with Tennessee's other large cities.
-Memphis, is the largest city in the Deep South, the third-largest in the Southeastern U.S., and the eighth-largest in the Southern U.S. as a whole.
+Memphis is the largest city in the Mid-South, the third-largest in the Southeastern U.S., and the eighth-largest in the Southern U.S. as a whole.
 African-Americans make up nearly half the population of the metro area.
 The Mid-South has the highest percentage of African Americans of all large metro areas with at least a million people.
 It is the second-largest when metropolitan areas under a million people are factored in after the Jackson-Vicksburg-Brookhaven, MS Combined Statistical Area.

 The metro area is blue collar in nature and most of its growth can be attributed to its logistical infrastructure.
 Recently, however, more companies with technology backgrounds such as Electrolux and Mitsubishi have begun making inroads in the Memphis area.